-This prawn curry has a mellow heat that.
-You can of course, up the level according to taste.
+The heat level here is mild, not hot at all.
+You can of course add as much red heat as you like.
 I’ve used three different types of chillis in the paste, each of which contributes a different kind of heat.
-Made with red chillies, dried chilli flakes, chilli powder and just enough ginger to add a mild, sweet heat.
+Made with red chillies, dried chilli flakes and chilli powder.

 Good curries are about building flavour.
 Dry toasting the whole spices release their natural oils and provide intense flavour.
-Caramelising the onions slowly over a gentle heat will provide subtle sweetness to the paste.
+Caramelising the onions slowly over a gentle heat lends a gentle sweetness.
 Once the paste is done, you’re on the home stretch to the quickest curry ever!
 Prawns require minimal cooking time, so make sure you have the rice ready.

 Prawn and coconut cream curry